Lütfiye Sultan: Early life

 Lütfiye Sultan was born on 20 April 1910 in the Dolmabahçe Palace.
 Her father was Şehzade Mehmed Ziyaeddin, and her mother was Perizad Hanım.
 She was the sixth child, and fifth daughter born to her father and the second child of her mother.
 She had one full-sister, Hayriye Sultan two years older than her.
 She was the granddaughter of Sultan Mehmed V and Kamures Kadın.

 In 1915, she began her education with her sister.
 Their teacher was Safiye Ünüvar, who taught them the Quran.
 According to Ünüvar, she was a beautiful blond haired girl like her sister and mother.
-Later, during the last years of her grandfather's reign, her parents, her sister and teacher settled in her her father's villa in Haydarpasha.
+Later, during the last years of her grandfather's reign, her parents, her sister and teacher settled in her father's villa in Haydarpasha.

 At the exile of the imperial family in March 1924, Lütfiye and her family settled first in Beirut and later in Alexandria, Egypt.

 Marriage

 Lütfiye married Hasan Kemal Bey on 3 June 1932 in Alexandria, Egypt.
 A year after the marriage on 7 May 1933 she gave birth to the couple's first child a son, Sultanzade Ahmed Reşid Bey, who died at the age of twenty five in 1958.
 A year later on 7 May 1934, she gave birth to the couple's second child, another son, Sultanzade Reşad Bey.
 The couple's third child and only daughter Perizad Hanımsultan was born on 11 January 1936.
 The family later settled in Maadi, Cairo.

 Lütfiye's husband was referred to among the Ottoman royals as Damat Kemal denoting his membership in that ethereal cast of Imperial grooms.
 The couple owned a large handsome villa on Road 10.
 The villa had been the wartime scene of a historic wedding when her younger sister, Mihrimah Sultan, married Prince Nayef bin Abdullah of Transjordan.
 Lütfiye was frequently seen driving around Maadi in her American coupé dernier model.

 She was widowed at Kemal's death in 1958.